DojunPark/NLP_BigCamp_at_SNU/README.md

 The fields of natural language processing include voice assistant (Siri), chatbot (Q & A), and summary machine. <br/>

 Computers don't understand our speech, so we have to make it understandable. <br/>
--Delivered in a computer-readable representation <br/>
+- Delivered in a computer-readable representation <br/>
 Must understand how human language is made <br/>
 -Speech (acoustic transmission)-> Phoneme analysis-> Syntax analysis-> Semantic analysis-> Context inference <br/>